 Men are more likely to develop the cancer on the head, neck, or trunk.
 Females tend to develop it on the arms and legs.
 Unfortunately, the number of new cases of melanoma increases every year.
 In the past decade, the number of new invasive cases diagnosed annually increased by 54%.

 More than two people die of skin cancer in the United States every hour.
 Sadly, over 7,000 people will die of melanoma this year alone.
 Furthermore, one in five Americans will develop skin cancer by the age of 70.
 These statistics are even higher for those living in sunny climates, such as Orange County.

 What does it look like?

-It usually occur on sun exposed areas of the skin such as the face and arms.
-However, it can be anywhere on the body including the bottom of one’s feet and genitals.
+It usually occurs on sun exposed areas of the skin, such as the face and arms.
+However, it can be anywhere on the body, including the bottom of one’s feet and genitals.

 The most important of these is enlarging.
-If anything on the body is enlarging, bleeding, changing or looks different than the rest of your body it probably needs a biopsy.
-Once a biopsy is performed, the mole is sent to a laboratory and carefully study to determine if it is a melanoma or not.
+If anything on the body is enlarging, bleeding, changing or looks different than the rest of your body, it probably needs a biopsy.
+Once a biopsy is performed, the mole is sent to a laboratory and carefully studied to determine if it is a melanoma or not.

 How is it treated?